JohnGrime/MolecularUtilities/Programs/README.md

 ## <a name="AxisAlign"></a> AxisAlign

-This program will align the molecular axes of a PDB structure to the specified Cartesian axes, with the option to use only a filtred subset of the particles in the calculation of the molecular axes.
+_Align the molecular axes of a PDB structure to the specified Cartesian axes, with the option to use only a filtred subset of the particles in the calculation of the molecular axes._

 This functionality is useful for visualization, and aligned molecules are useful for e.g. building up complicated molecular systems with specific initial conditions.